 Step 6: You can add the files as an object in the Amazon S3 bucket by using AWS CLI.

-- To create S3 bucket, run the mentioned command.
+- To create an S3 bucket, run the mentioned command.

 aws s3api create-bucket –bucket insert-unique-bucket-name-here –region us-east-1